 The Ocean City beach playground is just the latest in a long tradition of free things to do in Ocean City.

-After months of anticipation Ocean City officially opened its first playground on the Boardwalk this week with the snip of a ribbon.
+After months of anticipation Ocean City officially opened its first playground on the Boardwalk this week with the snip of a ribbon in spring of 2017.

 The playground, which features three slides, monkey bars, a small ice cream stand and a map of the United States, sits on the concrete slab near the boards on North Division Street and behind the backdrop of the water.
 Ocean City has been planning for months to put the playground on the boards, with assistance of the Maryland Department of Natural Resources.
 It was open for business on Monday.